revaturelabs/interviewquestions/InterviewSpecificQuestions/DevOps/DevOps.md

 - SonarLint is a free, open-source linting tool.
 - A linting tool/linter is a software tool which, when integrated with an IDE, can provide increased code quality feedback to the developer.
 - SonarLint is an IDE extension that helps detect and fix quality issues as we write code.
-- For Eclipse, you can get it directly from the Eclipse Marketplace, and it will then detect new bugs and quality issues as we code (in Java, JavaScript, PHP, SQL and Python).
+- For Eclipse, you can get it directly from the Eclipse Marketplace, and it will then detect new bugs and quality issues as we code (in Java, JavaScript, PHP, SQL, and Python).

 </blockquote>